 Give a writer a pen and they’ll conjure up any number of imaginary and imagined worlds and futures.
-So, inevitably, authors through the centuries have turned their attention to such considerations, and some of the results have long become embedded in the public consciousness.
-Think of such novels as Brave New World.
+So, inevitably, authors through the centuries have turned their attention to such considerations.
+Some of the results have long become embedded in the public consciousness; think of such novels as Brave New World.
 Or 1984.

 Historians credit Thomas More with the invention of the term, utopia, in the same-named book from 1516.
 A 1518 edition of that work appears in the exhibition.

 - The 1740 Accurata Utopiae Tabula (a map of some fictional land of milk and honey)